cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 - `Specify minimum gas price for transactions [default: 25ncheq]:`.
 Gas-price parameter.

-After successfull installation cheqd-noded is ready to be started and it's time to [post-install steps](#postinstall-steps)
+After completely a successful installation, cheqd-noded is ready to be started and it's time to complete the [post-install steps](#postinstall-steps)

 ### Upgrade case

-For running an `Upgrade scenario` it's required to setup current home directory for `cheqd` user as an answer on question `Set path for cheqd user's home directory [default: /home/cheqd]:`.
-Cause only if this directory exists upgrade scenario will be used.
+For running an `Upgrade scenario` you'll be required to setup a current home directory for a `cheqd` user as an answer on question `Set path for cheqd user's home directory [default: /home/cheqd]:`.
+The upgrade scenario will be used as long as this directory exists.

 #### Install from scratch

-If there is `$HOME/.cheqdnode` directory, where `$HOME` is answer on the question `Set path for cheqd user's home directory [default: /home/cheqd]:` , installer assumes that there is current installation on such machine.
+If there is `$HOME/.cheqdnode` directory, where `$HOME` is the answer on the question `Set path for cheqd user's home directory [default: /home/cheqd]:` , the installer assumes that there is current installation on such machine.
 In this case the next questions will be:

 - `Existing cheqd-node configuration folder detected.
 Do you want to upgrade an existing cheqd-node installation? (yes/no) [default: no]:`.
 Here there 2 possible ways, upgrade current installation and remove all and install from the scratch.
   In case of answering `No` the next question will be:

 - `WARNING: Doing a fresh installation of cheqd-node will remove ALL existing configuration and data.
 CAUTION: Please ensure you have a backup of your existing configuration and data before proceeding.
 Do you want to do fresh installation of cheqd-node? (yes/no) [default: no]:`.
   **Please make sure, that answer 'Yes' means removing all the ledger-related data with `config` and `data` directories.
 Please check that you have copied your private keys and configs**
-  After that installation process will go as installation from the [beginning](#installation-from-scratch).
+  After that installation process will complete as installation from the [beginning](#installation-from-scratch).

 #### Upgrade current installation

-  In case of yes on `upgrade` question, the next flow will be:
+  In case of yes on the `upgrade` question, the next flow will be:

 - `Install cheqd-noded using Cosmovisor? (yes/no) [default: yes]:` - It's needed only for figuring out is Cosmovisor uses for now.

 - `Overwrite existing systemd configuration for cheqd-node? (yes/no) [default: yes]:`.
-In case of existing systemd config file even for `cheqd-noded` or `cheqd-cosmovisor` services this question will be asked in case if rewriting is needed.
+This question will be asked if rewriting is needed, for example, if the existing systemd config file for `cheqd-noded` or `cheqd-cosmovisor` is used.

 - `Overwrite existing configuration for cheqd-node logging? (yes/no) [default: yes]:`.
-In case of existing `/etc/rsyslog.d/cheqd-node.conf` config file this question will be asked in case if rewriting is needed.
+In case of existing `/etc/rsyslog.d/cheqd-node.conf` config file this question will be asked to check if rewriting is needed.

 - `Overwrite existing configuration for logrotate? (yes/no) [default: yes]:`.
-In case of existing `/etc/logrotate.d/cheqd-node` config file this question will be asked in case if rewriting is needed.
+In case of existing `/etc/logrotate.d/cheqd-node` config file this question will be asked to check if rewriting is needed.

 ## Postinstall steps